 Circumstances permitting, check out afternoon classes at nearby gyms or make use of nearby parks for jogging.
 Some gyms may offer cheaper membership for use only at off-peak times.

 5. Don’t let the weather stop you moving

-Longer evenings are often paired with watching TV and snacking on the couch but remember – any type of movement is better than nothing.
+Longer evenings are often paired with watching TV and snacking on the couch, but remember – any type of movement is better than none.
 Try to get up every hour to stretch, and do jobs around the house throughout the day.
-Whether that’s digging over the garden or sorting out the spare room, it all counts.
+Whether that’s digging in the garden or sorting out the spare room, it all counts.

 If you enjoy our content, don’t keep it to yourself.
 Share our free eNews with your friends and encourage them to sign up.